Chinese Medicine for Acne and More

 Acne, in particular, is one of the most common skin afflictions, striking most people at some point in their teen years.
 Still, not uncommon is for acne to be more severe in some individuals, or to persist into adult years.

-Chinese Medicine for Acne in Orange NSW
+Chinese Medicine for Acne in Orange and Bathurst NSW

-Acne results from the obstruction of sebaceous glands with hair follicles.
+Acne results from the obstruction of sebaceous glands.
 Sebaceous glands are the natural oil-producing glands in the skin, found in pores beneath hair follicles.
 This condition is most commonly caused by hair follicles or dead skin blocking the glands, at which point they can quickly become infected.
 The areas most affected are those with higher concentrations of sebaceous glands, such as the face and neck, chest, shoulders and back.
 Puberty is a common trigger, where the accompanying hormonal changes often stimulate skin oil production.

 From a traditional Chinese medicine perspective, acne can be the result of a number of different types of internal imbalance — referred to as “patterns”.
-These patterns sound strange by contemporary standards, with names like Lung Heat, Blood Stasis and Qi Stagnation.
+These patterns sound strange by Western standards, with names like Excessive Heat, Blood Stasis and Qi Stagnation.
 It’s important to remember, however, that despite their names, these terms are simply an alternative way of explaining the causes and effects of medicines and illness.
 It’s merely different terminology, but the effects — clearing sebaceous glands, regulating hormone balance and treating infection — remain just the same and as important as ever.

-Start Using Chinese Medicine to Treat Acne Today
+Start Using Chinese Medicine for Acne Today

 Call (02) 6361 9069 or contact us online for appointments and enquiries.